 You can substitute with a homemade pumpkin puree (especially because a tin will set you back $8.50), however, the flavour will be slightly different to what American's and Canadian's think of.
 I suggest adding in a bit of sugar to sweeten it up.

 Pumpkin Spice.
-This includes a blend of Cinnamon, Cloves and Ginger.
+This includes a blend of cinnamon, cloves and ginger.
 You can use store-bought, or make your own (I couldn't find any store-bought in Australia, but thankfully the blend is relatively easy to put together, and you can adjust the pumpkin spice flavour to your liking).

 Please check the recipe card for full list of ingredients and quantity.
-See below for substitutions and variations.

-How to make protein pancakes
+How to make protein pumpkin pancakes

-Mix all the protein pumpkin pancake ingredients together.
+Step 1: Mix all the protein pumpkin pancake ingredients together.
 A lot of recipes will say mix wet and then dry, then combine, but I've always just popped all the ingredients into a bowl and whisked (you can also use a blender, mixer etc.).
 Just don't overmix.

-Heat the pan and add a light amount of fat (e.g. oil or butter).
+Step 2: Heat the pan and add a light amount of fat (e.g. oil or butter).

-Pour batter into the pan, forming pancakes about 10-12cm in diameter (I usually use a large spoon and approx. 3 spoon-fulls). - Cook protein pumpkin pancakes
+Pour batter into the pan, forming pancakes about 10-12cm in diameter (I usually use a large spoon and approx. 3 spoon-fulls).

-Cook each side for about 2-3 minutes or until the edges start to firm up (I found the pumpkin pancakes don't tend to "bubble" as much as regular pancakes)
+Step 3: Cook each side for about 2-3 minutes or until the edges start to firm up (I found the pumpkin pancakes don't tend to "bubble" as much as regular pancakes)

-Serve the protein pumpkin pancakes with chocolate chips, some Greek yoghurt, maple syrup, fresh fruit, or any other of your favourite pancake toppings.
+Step 4: Serve the protein pumpkin pancakes with chocolate chips, some Greek yoghurt, maple syrup, fresh fruit, or any other of your favourite pancake toppings.

-Top Tip
+My Top Tip

 Because of the pumpkin puree, I found that these pumpkin pancakes don't get the typical "bubble" that you would see on normal pancakes when you've cooked the first side.
 Instead, watch the edges firm up and change colour (you might still have 1-2 bubbles), then flip.

-Storing
+Storing and freezing

 For a quicker morning, freeze in single serves (e.g. 2-3 pancakes).